 Having literally just gotten back from a two-week trip last week, I made it a point to remember this time and ask my Disney expert friends and fans how they avoid long lines when visiting both Walt Disney World and Disneyland.
 And they had plenty of tips and tricks to share.

-Avoiding Long Lines at Walt Disney World: Tips & Tricks
+How to Skip the Lines at Disney World: Tips & Tricks

 Rock Rope Drop – or Later in the Day